anime-dl/anime-downloader/README.md

 - Specify the quality you want to stream or download.
 - Search and download.
 (Only 9anime)
 - Save yourselves from those malicious ads.
+- Add any anime to your watch list using `anime watch` and let anime downloader take care of everything for you.

 ## Supported Sites